 When times feel uncertain, you can feel good in knowing your house is your safe area.
-You’re likely spending lots more time there now.
+You’re likely spending more time there now.
 That’s why your indoor air quality is now more important than ever.

-Did you know we can add indoor air quality products in your residence that deliver hospital-grade filtration?
+Did you know we can install indoor air quality products in your residence that deliver hospital-grade filtration?
 These solutions can clear bacteria from your air, as well as allergens, odors and volatile organic compounds (VOCs).

 There are several steps you can take to better your air quality.
-Some possibilities include improved air filters, an air purification system or an ultraviolet (UV) germicidal light.
+Some include improved air filters, an air purification system or an ultraviolet (UV) germicidal light.

 Keep reading to discover more about the air quality equipment we provide.